rcos/CSCI-4470-OpenSource/Modules/01.Introduction/Lab-Introduction.md

-# Lab 01 - Friday January 14th, 2022 (in class lab)
+# Lab 01 - (in class lab)

 ## Github, Linux Command Line Instructions, Regular Expressions and Visual Programming

 You will be maintaining a repository on github for all your lab work.
 Step 0 will help you create the skeleton for that repository and give you a head start on the lab report for lab 01 (`labs/lab-01/report.md`).
 You must maintain this lab as an open repository or Submitty will not be able to access your submissions.
-When you submit your lab to [Submitty](https://submitty.cs.rpi.edu/courses/s22/csci4470) you will need to supply your github user name and the name of your fork.
+When you submit your lab to [Submitty](https://submitty.cs.rpi.edu/courses/u22/csci4470) you will need to supply your github user name and the name of your fork.
 For me, after following the directions in Step 0, I would enter `wdturner` and `oss-repo-template`.
 This structure will be used for each of your labs this semester, so for instance when doing lab 2, you will need to create and commit a report `labs/lab-02/report.md` __IN THE SAME REPOSITORY__.

 > Markdown syntax is [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/) and [here](https://guides.github.com/features/mastering-markdown/)